-- 1. Loss of eligibility for Medicaid or for participation in Medicaid managed care; - 2.
-The beneficiary's permanent residence changes to a location outside the MCO's Medicaid service area.
-However, if the resident moves to a location serviced by other MCOs, the resident must reenroll into a new MCO as soon as administratively possible; - 3.
-Continuous placement in a nursing facility, State institution or intermediate care facility for the mentally retarded for more than thirty (30) calendar days; - 4.
+- 1. Loss of eligibility for Medicaid or WVCHIP or for participation in Medicaid and CHIP managed care; - 2.
+The beneficiary's permanent residence changes to a location outside of West Virginia; - 3.
+Continuous placement in a nursing facility, State institution or intermediate care facility for intellectual/developmental disabilities for more than thirty (30) calendar days; - 4.
 Error in enrollment.
 This may occur if the beneficiary was inaccurately classified as eligible for enrollment in an MCO, if the beneficiary does not meet the eligibility requirements for eligibility groups permitted to enroll in an MCO, or after a request for exemption is approved if the enrollment broker enrolled the beneficiary while their exemption request was being considered; or - 5.
 Beneficiary death.

 The MCO may not initiate disenrollment for any enrollee except as specified above; the MCO may not terminate enrollment because of an adverse change in the enrollee's health status; the enrollee's utilization of medical services; diminished mental capacity; or uncooperative or disruptive behavior resulting from his or her special needs (except when his or her continued enrollment in the MCO seriously impairs the entity's ability to furnish services to either this or other enrollees).
 The MCO may not request disenrollment because of an enrollee's attempt to exercise his or her rights under the grievance system.
 The MCO must assure BMS that terminations are consistent with the reasons permitted under the contract.
-BMS has responsibility for promptly arranging for services for any enrollee whose enrollment is terminated for reasons other than loss of Medicaid eligibility.
+BMS has responsibility for promptly arranging for services for any enrollee whose enrollment is terminated for reasons other than loss of Medicaid or WVCHIP eligibility.